MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-premium-multi-geo.md

 ## Enable and configure

-For new capacities, enable Multi-Geo by selecting a region other than the default region from the dropdown.
-Each available capacity shows the region where it's currently located, such as **West Central US**.
+Enable Multi-Geo by selecting a region other than the default region when you're creating a new capacity.
+Once a capacity's created, it shows the region where it's currently located.

+Follow these steps to change the default capacity region when you're creating a new capacity.

 1. In Power BI service, select **settings** and from the menu select **Admin portal**.

 2. In the *Admin portal*, select **Capacity settings**.

-3. Select **Set up new capcity**.
+3. Select **Set up new capacity**.

 4. From the **Region** dropdown menu, select the region you want to use for this capacity.